As you fluff your pillow, grab your blanket and prepare to drift off to sleep, you may not realize your nightly sleep position may affect your health.

 Here are some of the pros and cons of four go-to nightly postures, according to the National Sleep Foundation.

 - Back: Lying on your back and assuming a neutral body position typically results in the least amount of strain on your head, neck and spine.
-But studies show links between back sleepers and snoring, so if this is something you are prone to, try flipping to your side.
+But studies show links between back sleepers and snoring, so if this is something you are prone to, try turning to your side.
 Also, sleeping on your back is not a good choice if you have sleep apnea, because your tongue can fall back, narrowing the airway.

 Regardless of your go-to sleep position, getting adequate rest is important to all aspects of your health, as hours of slumber enable our bodies and minds to recharge.